hypertrace/entity-service/README.md

 | *Hypertrace Query Architecture* |

 - A service layer manages a life cycle of the identified entities of observed applications.
-- Entity service is also responsible for scalability of entity persistence and CRUD APIs.
+- Provides CRUD operations for raw or enriched entities, for its types, and their relations

 ## Building locally
 The Entity service uses gradlew to compile/install/distribute.
 Gradle wrapper is already part of the source code.
 To build Entity Service, run: